fabric8io/docker-maven-plugin/doc/manual/global-configuration.md

 A Docker machine configuration can be provided with a top-level `<machine>` configuration section.
 This configuration section knows the following options:

-* **name** for the Docker machine's name
+* **name** for the Docker machine's name.
+Default is `default`
 * **autoCreate** if set to `true` then a Docker machine will automatically created.
 Default is `false`.
 * **createOptions** is a map with options for Docker machine when auto-creating a machine.
 See the docker machine documentation for possible options.

 When no Docker host is configured or available as environment variable, then the configured Docker machine is used.
 If the machine exists but is not running, it is started automatically.
 If it does not exists but `autoCreate` is true, then the machine is created and started.
 Otherwise an error is printed.
+Please note, that a machine which has been created because of `autoCreate` gets never deleted by docker-maven-plugin.
+This needs to be done manually if required.

 In absent of a `<machine>` configuration section the Maven property `docker.machine.name` can be used to provide the name of a Docker machine.
 Similarly the property `docker.machine.autoCreate` can be set to true for creating a Docker machine, too.

+You can use the property `docker.skip.machine` if you want to override the internal detection mechanism to always disable docker machine support.

 Example: